Breaking gender stereotypes

 Different social classes

-The film is set five years before Margaret Thatcher became Prime Minister.
+The film is set during Margaret Thatcher’s time as Prime Minister.
 When she was elected, Thatcher was faced with a devastated and chaotic country.
 Many things had to be changed and re-organised.
 However, it was high inflation that led to mass unemployment, which caused an even greater divide in social classes.
 It is the wallpaper and the shabby furniture displayed in the home that portrays class and reiterates just how little money the family has.
 When Billy is dancing around the streets, the cinematographer made used of wide shots to show the audience the small houses and the run-down neighbourhood as a whole.
 With these shots we get a sense of the town and realise that it is not just Billy’s family who lives poorly.

 When Billy gets to audition for the Royal Ballet School a crass contrast is created between the shots of the household and the school’s interior.
 The statues, the high pillars and the grand entrance all demonstrate the high class and conservative attitude of the school.